Easy and fun sewing projects

 hem, sewing machine

-If you use my tutorials or patterns I would love to see what you are making, so please share a photo on my Facebook page or tag me on Instagram!
+If you use any of my free sewing patterns for kids, I’d love to see what you make!
+Feel free to share a photo on my Facebook page or tag me on Instagram – it seriously makes my day seeing your creations out in the wild.

 1. I keep signing up to get the free pdf download but it doesn’t work.
 Please tell me how do I get this pattern so I can print it and make it?
 Thank you!
 Cathy